AKushWarrior/starfruit/README.md

 Note: https://pub.dev/documentation/starfruit/latest/starfruit/starfruit-library.html
 is auto-generated dartdocs.
 This has a more detailed rundown of every class and method.
 For here, every class and method is listed, along with basic usage for each class.
-You can also see usages below for extra guidance
+You can also see usages below for extra guidance.

 ##### StarMathUtils() OR mUtils
 - To use, instantiate class with StarMathUtils() or use default instantiation (mUtils)